krateoplatformops/oasgen-provider/README.md

   - `rest-dynamic-controller` supports resource deletion using the `delete` action.
 This endpoint should delete the resource from the external system.
 This means that `rest-dynamic-controller` expects a subsequent call to the `findby` or `get` action will not return the deleted resource.
 The endpoint should not return an error if the resource does not exist, as it is expected that the resource has already been deleted.

 Any API behavior that does not match these requirements will require a web service wrapper to normalize the API interface.
 This is common with APIs that do not follow consistent naming conventions or have different response structures.
-To learn more about web service wrappers, please refer to the [cheatsheet](cheatsheet.md#extended-example-external-api-that-requires-a-webservice-to-handle-external-api-calls).
+To learn more about web service wrappers, please refer to the [cheatsheet](docs/cheatsheet.md#extended-example-external-api-that-requires-a-webservice-to-handle-external-api-calls).

 ### Type-Safe Status Fields

 The OASGen Provider automatically generates a `status` subresource for your CRD, providing visibility into the state of the external resource.
 The fields within the status are derived from two sources in your `RestDefinition`:

 - `identifiers`: Fields used to uniquely identify the resource.
 - `additionalStatusFields`: Any other fields you wish to expose in the status.

 To ensure type safety, the provider inspects the response schema of the `get` (or `findby` as a fallback) action in your OpenAPI specification.
 It uses the types defined in the OAS to generate the corresponding fields in the CRD's status schema.

-#### String Fallback Mechanism
+#### String Fallback Mechanism in Status Fields

-When the provider cannot find a specified `identifier` or `additionalStatusField` in the OpenAPI response schema, it employs a **string fallback** mechanism:
+When the provider cannot find a specified `identifier` or `additionalStatusField` in the OpenAPI response schema, it employs a **string fallback** mechanism for that status fields:
 1. The provider logs a warning indicating that the field was not found in the OAS response.
 2. It generates the status field with `type: string` as a safe default.